microsoft/DeepSpeed/docs/index.md

 ## Memory efficiency
 DeepSpeed provides memory-efficient data parallelism and enables training models without model parallelism.
-For example, DeepSpeed can train models with up to 13 billion parameters on NVIDIA V100 GPUs with 32GB of device memory.
+For example, DeepSpeed can train models with up to 13 billion parameters on a single GPU.
 In comparison, existing frameworks (e.g., PyTorch's Distributed Data Parallel) run out of memory with 1.4 billion parameter models.

 DeepSpeed reduces the training memory footprint through a novel solution called Zero